harrig12/cait-vitae/README.md

 ## Pros

 * All CV content is managed in google sheets.
-This makes it fast to update, easy to maintain, and trivial to add and remove entries to customize a CV for a particular use.
+This makes it fast to update, easy to maintain, and trivial to add and remove entries to customize & fine tune a CV for a particular application. :dancer: :dancer: :dancer:
 * Reduce time spent trying to format an invisible table in Word by 400%
-* It keeps my website up-to-date with my CV, and they are never inconsistent
+* Easy to keep my website up-to-date with my CV, and they are never inconsistent
-* All publications can be managed through bibtex
+* All publications managed through bibtex

 ## Cons

-* I'm not that experienced at CSS so there are some oddities I'm still working on
+* I'm not that experienced at CSS so there are some oddities I'm still working out
-* Only possible to render either the website or the printable CV, not both at once.
-You can work around this completely by not including a TOC in your site, but I like having it on mine so there is a small "manual" step to switch between them.
+* PDF output is not directly created.
+You have to render html, then print to PDF
 * It's not fully programmatic; you still have to put in headers by hand, and sometimes force a pagebreak, depending on your content
 * Not robust against bad input in the google sheet